The Nobbies are two rock “humps” off Point Grant.

 The other, lower boardwalk has steps and is not suitable for prams or wheelchairs.

-Take a look at the seals with the coin-operated telescope at the viewing platform and enjoy their antics.
+Take a look at the fur seals on Seal Rocks with the coin-operated telescope at the viewing platform and enjoy their antics.

 (There are more telescopes near the visitor centre car park).

-In front is an Aboriginal midden, a remnant of the culture of the Bunurong people, Phillip Island's first inhabitants.
+In front of The Nobbies there is an Aboriginal midden, a remnant of the culture of the Bunurong people, Phillip Island's first inhabitants.

 The original stairway which once allowed access to The Nobbies is now closed to protect the habitat of nesting sea birds, such as silver gull and crested tern.